-Diatomaceous earth is a naturally occurring substance that is made up of fossilized diatoms.
+Diatomaceous earth is a naturally occurring substance that comes from the cell walls of fossilized diatoms.
 These are a type of single cell planktonic algae that lived in the ancient oceans and freshwater lakes millions of years ago.
+It’s a finely powdered fossil basically.

 Diatomaceous earth (DE) is made from the fossilized remains of tiny, ancient, aquatic organisms called diatoms.
 Their skeletons are made of a natural substance called silica.